Kilyakus/yii2-template-engine/README.md

 Some examples:
 #### Menu
-Metronic menu displays a multi-level menu using nested HTML lists.
+Engine menu displays a multi-level menu using nested HTML lists.

  The main property of Menu is [[items]], which specifies the possible items in the menu.
   A menu item can contain sub-items which specify the sub-menu under that menu item.